 Someone recently told me I must have a lot of funny, weird, happy, and interesting hostel stories.
-After all I’ve been traveling for 54 months.
+After all, I’ve been traveling for 54 months.
 Lots of crazy things have happened to me over that time period.
 Hostel life can be a crazy life.
-After thinking about the last four and half years, some of my favorite hostels stories include:
+After thinking about the last four and half years, here are some of my favorite hostels stories:

 The time in New Zealand when an Israeli girl refused to shut off her bed light because she was afraid of the dark.
 She then proceeded to talk to her friend all night.
 One of the other roommates proceeded to unplug her light.
 After a short argument, which she lost, we were able to sleep in darkness and silence.

 The time I was in a hostel in Prague and the whole hostel played the drinking card game of “Kings.”
 We never left the hostel that night because we had so much fun together.
 This was also my first night in Europe and made me realize I was going to love traveling.

 Moreover, at the same hostel in Prague, everyone in my dorm could all hear two people trying to have sex.
 All of a sudden, the guy says, “I’m sorry, this doesn’t happen often,” to which the girl replied, “It’s OK.
 It’s no big deal.”
 Everyone in the dorm room heard that and burst out laughing.
 The guy left the next day.